THE GAY PRIDE PARADE & FESTIVAL

 In the 60's, hippies came to visit the clubs "Whiskey A-Go-Go" and "The Troubadour" which remain popular to this day.

-In the late 60's "Ciro's" (that's right, the one where John F Kennedy dined) started Sunday gay nights, likely the very first gay Tea-dance.
-Gay men were allowed to dance together which was tolerated even though at the time it was illegal.
+In the late 60's "Ciro's" which was now a Rock and Roll club, started Sunday gay nights which were the very first gay Tea-Dances known to us as a T-dance.
+Gay men were allowed to dance together which was tolerated in West Hollywood even though at the time it was illegal.

-Once Ciro's closed, gays started opening bars and clubs here in the 70's since this unincorporated area of Los Angeles offered freedom from the heavy-handed law enforcement regime of the Los Angeles City Police.
+Once Ciro's closed, gays started opening bars and clubs in the 70's since this unincorporated area of Los Angeles offered freedom from the heavy-handed law enforcement regime of the Los Angeles City Police.
 The booming television business created work for hundreds of young actors and stagehands, many of whom were gay.
 West Hollywood's gay clubs, rows and rows of apartments, and low rents attracted many of these men to the city.
 In the late 70's and early 80's most of West Hollywood's gay and lesbian sports teams were founded.
+Additionally many anti-gay laws that prohibited dancing (see LAPD Rule No. 6) between two persons of the same sex were repealed.

 Since the area was still unincorporated Los Angeles county, in the 80's the growing largely gay community motivated by rent control, voted to incorporate to secure greater power over the direction of the city.